enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

         Add a new light to the scene.

         Args:
-            light_type: Light type — 1 for directional, 2 for point
+            light_type: Light type - 1 for directional, 2 for point
             position: World-space position of the light
             color: RGB color of the light (Vec4; w is ignored)

         Returns:
             int: Light ID, or 0 on failure
         """

+.. _pythonApi-remove_light:

 remove_light
 ^^^^^^^^^^^^